Community Support for Families-Huron County

 - Eyeglasses and hearing aids-prior approval is required.

-You may view application forms on the Ministry of Children and Youth Services Website.
+Click here to view the Online Application for Social Assistance.
 If you are interested in applying and live in Huron County, please contact us at Community Support for Families Program, (519) 482-3557.

-Teen Talk (previously known as The Buddy Up Program) is a 6 week training program offered to youth ages 11-14 who have Autism or Aspergers Syndrome.
+Teen Talk is a training program offered to youth ages 11-14 who have Autism or Aspergers Syndrome.
 This program focuses on social skills and social boundaries.
 There is no cost to participate but you must pre-register.
-Please call Marg Cressman at 519 482-3557, Ex.
-207 or e-mail firstname.lastname@example.org to register or for further information.
+Contact Natalie at 519-524-7362 for more information.